moomanchuu/gauge_thry/README.md

 --> Fields changing under this local transformation (i.e., flags or something) --> The visualization of U(1) and SU(2), ie their Lie groups and covers --> The Gauge covariant derivative and a visual of how the gauge field "mediates" interactions

+# 3/5/25

+Starting off with the definition of a gauge.
+In mathematical terms, a gauge is used to get rid of redundant degrees of freedom.
+An example of this is electromagnetism.
+Whether or not you choose the coulomb gauge or the lorentz gauge, the physics of the system is identical but the mathematical way of writing down equations looks different.
+This is what is meant by a redundant degree of freedom.

+There exists transformations between different gauges, which we call gauge transformations.
+The set of all unique gauge transformations form a lie group.
+A lie group can be roughly summarized as a group which is also a differentiable manifold, i.e. a "continuous group".
+Since we are already not being rigorous, we can say that the differentiable manifold portion of the lie group implies that the group operation is also differentiable.
+In the context of physics (QFT in particular), the lie groups we will be studying belong to the family $GL(n,\mathbb{F})$.
+Namely, the general linear group of $n \cross n$ matrices with entries that belong to the field $\mathbb{F}$.